divelab/GOOD/docs/source/configs.rst

    config.model.  # It will prompt: model_name, model_layer, dim_hidden, etc.

 .. warning::
-   When you add a **new custom argument** into your config file, you will be warned to add corresponding arguments into command line argument class.
-For example, when you add a argument as :obj:`config.dataset.author`, you should add argument :obj:`author` to class :class:`GOOD.utils.args.DatasetArgs`.
+   When adding a **new custom argument** into a config file, we will be warned to add corresponding arguments into the command line argument class.
+For example, when we add an argument as :obj:`config.dataset.author`, we should also add argument :obj:`author` to class :class:`GOOD.utils.args.DatasetArgs`.

 How to pass configs to an object (Module usage)